-Commerce Business Centre LLC, a Nebraska limited liability company (the "Developer"), established Sanitary and Improvement District No. 224 of Sarpy County, Nebraska commonly known as Commerce Business Centre (the "District") on May 10, 2001 pursuant to Sections 31-727 et seq., Reissue Revised Statutes of Nebraska, as amended (the "Act").
-The District and the Developer entered into a Subdivision Agreement with Sarpy County pursuant to which Sarpy County approved the zoning and platting of the District, and the District agreed to levy special assessments with respect to the District's public improvements and to levy ad valorem taxes.
-The City of Omaha provides sanitary sewer services to the District.
-Metropolitan Utilities District and Omaha Public Power District provide water, natural gas, and electric utility services, respectively, to the District.
+Rogers Development Inc. (the "Residential Developer") established Sanitary and Improvement District No. 272 of Sarpy County, Nebraska, (the "District"), commonly known as Settlers Creek, in January of 2006 in accordance with Section 31-727 et seq., Reissue Revised Statutes of Nebraska, as amended (the "Act").
+The District, the City of Papillion and the Residential Developer entered into a Subdivision Agreement pursuant to which the City of Papillion approved the zoning and platting of the District, and the District agreed to levy special assessments with respect to the District's public improvements and to levy ad valorem taxes.